Vahsir7/Confluence/README.md

 5. Add new campaigns from the `Add Campaign` option

 # WIP
-1. Accepting and rejecting sponsorships
-2. application management
-3. Mail system
+1. Mail system
-4. admin portal
+2. admin portal
+3. aesthetical changes
+4. add filters in search panel
+5. Additional features such as rating system